asanchezmanas/sampelit/docs/guides/users/proxy_guide.md

 ## Overview

-The Proxy Middleware allows you to automatically inject the Samplit A/B testing tracker into your HTML pages without modifying your application code.
+The Proxy Middleware allows you to automatically inject the Sampelit A/B testing tracker into your HTML pages without modifying your application code.
 This is the ideal solution when you want to add A/B testing capabilities to an existing website or application with minimal changes.

 ### Key Benefits